Fooling the Image Dehazing Models by First Order Gradient: Introduction

 \begin{itemize} \item We define a new valuable research area called AADN.
-A pixel-wise white-box~\cite{akhtar2021advances,kherchouche2021detect} attack form is proposed for image dehazing task as the basic attack form, which is based on the gradient information during the back propagation process. \item By analyzing the characteristics of SISO dehazing task, five attack methods are designed and verified on six benchmark datasets. \item To explore if the attack effects can be reduced, the adversarial training are used for protecting the dehazing models with the target guiding way.
-Further, we find that adversarial defense training can improve the robustness of dehazing networks, but it can not ``perfectly'' protect the dehazing networks.
-After defense training, the dehazing networks can be still attacked by attacker.
-Such conclusion is consistent with the research on the attack and defense on image classification~\cite{madry2017towards}. \end{itemize}
+The study about adversarial attack and defense on dehazing task is conducted on various dehazing models and benchmark datasets. \item A pixel-wise white-box~\cite{akhtar2021advances,kherchouche2021detect} attack form is proposed for image dehazing task as the basic attack form, which is based on the first order gradient information during the backpropagation process. \item By analyzing the characteristics of SISO dehazing task, four attack methods are designed and verified on six benchmark datasets.
+The four attack methods are predicted dehazed image attack, hazy layer mask attack, haze-free image attack and haze-preserved attack, respectively. \item To explore if the attack effects can be reduced, the adversarial training is used for protecting the dehazing models with the target guiding way.
+Further, we find that adversarial defense training can improve the robustness of dehazing networks, but it can not ``perfectly'' protect the dehazing networks. \end{itemize}

-Our research shows that the SISO dehazing models can be attacked by first-order gradient-based attack algorithm.
+Our research shows that the SISO dehazing models can be attacked by the first-order gradient-based attack algorithm.
 Furthermore, we get three important conclusions.
 First, adversarial perturbations acquired with gradient information have significantly stronger negative effects on the dehazing model than regular noises.
 Second, the attacker only needs to use the outputs of dehazing models as pseudo-labels instead of using the ground-truth haze-free images as the guidance information for the attack process.
 Third, adversarial defense training can reduce the negative impacts caused by the attack algorithm, but it cannot completely eliminate these impacts.
 Meanwhile, adversarial defense training will slightly reduce the dehazing performance of the dehazing model on normal examples.